 North Korea Implies Summit With Trump Is In Doubt Because Of Military Exercises

-North Korea said it is canceling high-level talks with South Korea planned for Wednesday at their shared border area, due to ongoing military exercises between the South and the United States.
+North Korea said it is canceling high-level talks with South Korea planned for Wednesday at their shared border area, because of ongoing military exercises between the South and the United States.

 The talks were scheduled for Seoul and Pyongyang to follow up on the agreement struck by the two Korean leaders at their historic summit last month.